rewgs/open-stage-control-ts/resources/docs/docs/user-interface/editor.md

 Some properties (for example `onValue`) have a special code editor with syntax hilighting and many keyboard shortcuts (available by clicking on the "Help" button).
 In this properties, pressing `enter` will not submit pending changes and instead insert a new line at the cursor position (as you would expect in a regular editor).
 To submit pending changes, press ++ctrl+enter++ (or ++cmd+enter== on Mac) or click outside the editor.

+Widgets can be locked for edition by enabling their `lock` property.
+When locked, a widget can't be modified by the editor but it remains possible to delete it or to move it from a container to another in the project tree.

 ## Project tree

 The project tree displays the whole widget structure of the session.
 Widgets can be reordered or moved to another container with drag-and-drop.

 The "Filter" input allows filtering displayed widgets by their `id`.
 It's also possible to only display a single type of widget by typing `type:fader` for example.

+Invisible widgets are displayed with a lower opacity and their name in italic.
+Locked widgets are displayed with a lock icon after their name.

 ## Widget resizing / dragging